simplystats/simplystats.github.io/_posts/2017-02-20-podcasting-setup.md

 ## Editing Software

 There isn't a lot of software that's specifically designed for editing podcasts.
 I actually started off editing podcasts in Final Cut Pro X (nonlinear video editor) because that's what I was familiar with.
-But now I use [Logic Pro X](http://www.apple.com/logic-pro/), which is not really designed for podcasts, but it's a realy digital audio workstation and has nice features (like [strip silence](https://support.apple.com/kb/PH13055?locale=en_US)).
+But now I use [Logic Pro X](http://www.apple.com/logic-pro/), which is not really designed for podcasts, but it's a real digital audio workstation and has nice features (like [strip silence](https://support.apple.com/kb/PH13055?locale=en_US)).
 But I think something like [Audacity](http://www.audacityteam.org) would be fine for basic editing.

 The main thing I need to do with editing is merge the different audio tracks together and cut off any extraneous material at the beginning or the end.
 I don't usually do a lot of editing in the middle unless there's a major mishap like a siren goes by or a cat jumps on the computer.
 Once the editing is done I bounce to an AAC or MP3 file for uploading.